 Community Lincs is a member of Locality

 OpenPlan is a Chartered Town Planner

-We can provide a flexible service to support the individual needs of your Neighbourhood Planning Group.
+We are able to provide a flexible service supporting the individual needs of your Neighbourhood Planning Group.
 Whether you are just starting out on the process and need support in developing the initial work plan and raising community awareness or whether you have drawn up a draft written plan and need someone to critically review it we can provide the necessary bespoke support.